-- Finding out more about how diseases develop and are treated. - Developing your knowledge of medical sciences. - Studying practical methods relevant to diagnosis and treatment of disease. - Understanding how current knowledge about disease depends on study at many levels: molecules, cells, and whole organisms. - Improving your scientific skills of logical argument and analysis. - Having a professional career in the NHS or elsewhere at the end of your course. - Having the satisfaction of a career which contributes to the well being of society as a whole.
+- Finding out more about how the world works. - Developing your knowledge of medical and industrial oriented areas of Biochemistry. - Studying practical methods relevant to Biochemistry. - Understanding how current knowledge in Biochemistry depends on study at many levels: molecules, cells, and whole organisms. - Improving your scientific skills of logical argument and analysis.